-Objective/Timeframe(s) Amend the Density Bonus ordinance to ensure consistency with State law, including the provision of a bonus for student affordable housing, senior housing, and 100 percent affordable developments by spring 2023.
+Objective/Timeframe(s) To assist in the development of housing for lower income households, including extremely low-income households, the city will annually and proactively reach out to developers of affordable housing to identify development opportunities and assist with development, including funding, supporting funding applications, ministerial reviews of naturally affordable housing types, easing development standards including parking and front setback requirements, fee waivers, reduction or deferrals, and incentives and concessions beyond those in State Density Bonus law.
+The City will target 200 units in the planning period throughout the City and 30 percent in higher resource or higher income areas and 30 percent in lower-income areas.
+Amend the Density Bonus ordinance to ensure consistency with State law, including the provision of a bonus for student affordable housing, senior housing, and 100 percent affordable developments by spring 2023.
 Improve development regulations intended to incentivize affordable and mixed-income housing development through regulatory inducements such as incentive zoning paired with objective development standards, or process incentives such as technical assistance in exchange for affordable housing no later than fall 2023.
 Annually review regulations to identify opportunities to incentivize and reduce barriers to housing production and ensure ongoing consistency with State laws.
 Continue to work with developers through one-on-one consultations, especially affordable housing developers, to identify process improvements to City procedures.
 Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 2.2, 2.3, 2.4, 2.5, 2.6